TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodberrors.md

 [Connect a MongoDB application to Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/connect-mongodb-account)
 <br>Learn how to connect your MongoDB app to an Azure Cosmos DB by using a MongoDB connection string.
 You can then use an Azure Cosmos database as the data store for your MongoDB app.
 <br>This tutorial provides two ways to retrieve connection string information:
-* The quickstart method, for use with .NET, Node.js, MongoDB Shell, Java, and Python drivers
+* The quick start method, for use with .NET, Node.js, MongoDB Shell, Java, and Python drivers
 * The custom connection string method, for use with other drivers

 [Use Robo 3T with Azure Cosmos DB's API for MongoDB](https://docs.microsoft.com/azure/cosmos-db/mongodb-robomongo)